 I also can’t end this without mentioning the unbelievable kindness that existed in the months following 9/11 in NYC.
 It’s not that New Yorkers aren’t “nice” but we aren’t necessarily outwardly friendly like a Southerner might be.
 A true New Yorker will nearly always help anyone in need of help (and will rush to do so), but we kind of keep to ourselves otherwise.
 Perhaps gruff is the word.

 But in the months after the tragedy, New Yorkers had more patience for others.
 More outward kindness.
 Real kindness.

-This year, I watched this story about the man with the red bandana, Welles Crowther, who died saving as many lives as he could.
+When I wrote this article, I watched this story about the man with the red bandana, Welles Crowther, who died saving as many lives as he could.
 He led groups of people trapped on the 78th floor to the only escape route left for them – on the 61st floor.
 But once they were on 61, he went back up for more.
 Until the tower came down.

 Never take a single day for granted.
 And #NeverForget.